OHIF/Viewers/platform/docs/docs/our-process.md

 3. Provide clear guidance and next steps (when applicable)
 4. Regularly clean up old (stale) issues

-> :pencil: Less obviously, patterns in the issues being reported can highlight
+> 🖋  Less obviously, patterns in the issues being reported can highlight
 > areas that need improvement.
 For example, users often have difficulty
 > navigating CORS issues when deploying the OHIF Viewer -- how do we best reduce
 > our ticket volume for this issue?